-The full-wave or multicomponent seismic method has much to offer for subsurface imaging and rock property estimation.
+Schematic overview of the elements of this proposal including methods, their applications, and specific resource targets method has much to offer for subsurface imaging and rock property estimation.
 However, full-wave seismology is more complex than simple acoustic imaging, thus grand challenges remain in improving data acquisition, developing more accurate processing methods, and interpreting the images more usefully.
 We advocate acquiring elastic (3C or 4C) seismic data whenever possible to advance lithologic and petrophysical aspects of reservoir assessment.
 Much of our ability to detect fluid movement depends on understanding the changes that a rock undergoes with fluid saturation.
 Thus, a major component of the project is attached to laboratory measurements on rocks and scaled models, computer simulations, and well log analysis.
 Acquisition and use of these richer data sets will also help students become familiar with their value and application.